 https://www.website.com without any action from you.
 For security reasons, we recommend the Origin URL option.

-Important!
-Some of these options are noted, "enabled by default."
-You can disable these options, but to re-enable them, you must contact OneLogin Support.
+.
+You can disable these options, but to re-enable them, you must contact OneLogin Support

-Multi-step Login: This feature separates the entry of the end user's username and password, and is automatically enabled on new accounts created before November 1, 2018.
-For more information, see our blog post, Introducing OneLogin's Next-Gen Login Experience.
+- Multi-Step Login: This feature seperates the entry of the end user's username and password.
+For more information, see our blog post: Introducting OneLogin's Next-Gen Login Experience.

-As an Account Owner, you can create a Password Blacklist.
-This list is used to block keywords and strings to prevent weak user passwords.
-The Password Blacklist improves password security and decreases the risk of company security breaches.
+- With multi-step login enabled, an Account Owner can create a password blacklist; this list is used to block keywords and strings to prevent weak user passwords.
+Using the Password Blacklist improves password security and decreases the risk of company security breaches.

-To enable the Password Blacklist, go to Settings > Account Settings > Login tab.
+- Go to Settings > Account Settings > Login.

-Note: Keywords & strings must be manually entered at this time.
+- Enter each strings or keyword you wish to block and click Add Keyword.
+Note: Keywords and strings must be manually entered at this time.

-Once you complete the step above, you must add it to a User Policy.
-Go to Security > Policies > select or create new User Policy.
+- Once you complete the step above, you must add it to a User Policy by going to Security > Policies and either creating a new User Policy or selecting an existing User Policy.
 On the Sign In tab, check Enforce account password blacklist in the OneLogin password section.

 Password Blacklist Enforcement

-Using Twilio, OneLogin can send a new temporary password to the end-user's mobile device.
+If your company has a Twilio account, OneLogin can use Twilio to send a new temporary password to the end-user's mobile device.
 Most accounts configure this option using a regular phone number or short code, but we also support using Twilio Copilot.
-To set up SMS password reset capabilities, see SMS Password Reset.
+To set up SMS password reset capabilities, See SMS Password Reset.

-Password Notification: Only for OneLogin directory users.
+- Password Notifications: Only for OneLogin directory users.
 Displays a banner notification with link to change password.

-Add unlimited email addresses for anyone who should receive security-related notifications from OneLogin.
-Learn more in Notifications.
+Add unlimited email address for anyone who should receive security-related notifications from OneLogin.
+Learn more at Notifications